I Am Legend (film): Development

 Washington Square during production in 2006.
 In the background is the house where Will Smith's character lives.

 The science-fiction horror genre re-emerged in the late 1990s.
-In 1995, Warner Bros. began developing the film project, having owned the rights to Richard Matheson's 1954 novel I Am Legend since 1970 and having already made the 1971 adaptation The Omega Man.
+In 1995, Warner Bros.
+Pictures began developing the film project, having owned the rights to Richard Matheson's 1954 novel I Am Legend since 1970 and having already made the 1971 adaptation The Omega Man.
 Mark Protosevich was hired to write the script after the studio was impressed with his speculative script of The Cell.
 Protosevich's first draft took place in 2000 in San Francisco, and contained many similarities with the finished film, though the Darkseekers (called Hemocytes) were civilized to the point of the creatures in The Omega Man, and Anna was a lone morphine addict, as well as the fact that a Hemocyte character named Christopher joined forces with Neville.
 Warner Bros. immediately put the film on the fast track, attaching Neal H. Moritz as producer.

 Actors Tom Cruise, Michael Douglas, and Mel Gibson had been considered to star in the film, using a script by Protosevich and with Ridley Scott as director; however, by June 1997, the studio's preference was for actor Arnold Schwarzenegger.
 In July, Scott and Schwarzenegger finalized negotiations, with production slated to begin the coming September, using Houston as a stand-in for the film's setting of Los Angeles.
 Scott had Protosevich replaced by a screenwriter of his own choosing, John Logan, with whom he spent months of intensive work on a number of different drafts.
 The Scott–Logan version of I Am Legend was a mix of sci-fi and psychological thriller, without dialogue in the first hour and with a sombre ending.
 The creatures in Logan's version were similar to the Darkseekers of the finished film in their animalistic, barbaric nature.
 The studio, fearing its lack of commercial appeal and merchandising potential, began to worry about the liberties they had given Scott – then on a negative streak of box-office disappointments – and urged the production team to reconsider the lack of action in the screenplay.
 After an "esoteric" draft by writer Neal Jimenez, Warner Bros. reassigned Protosevich to the project, reluctantly working with Scott again.